 Yakov was no prize either.
 Who knew how many compromises he had to make to survive, in a world dominated on one side by well-armed Marxists and on the other by well-stocked Capitalists?
 Whenever Yakov spoke, it was with an honest heart.
 But his language was very formal-legalistic and scientific.
 And he always looked guilty about something.
+Maybe about something he did.
 Maybe about something he didn't do.